Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Upstate New York: Upstate offers a more affordable housing market compared to other parts of New York, making it an attractive option for first-time homebuyers.

-Compared to the New York City area, Upstate New York can be surprisingly affordable, with the average monthly expenses for one person or a family considerably lower than the U.S. average.
-The least expensive locations to buy a home in New York include:
+Compared to the New York City area, New York can be surprisingly affordable, with the average monthly expenses for one person or a family considerably lower than the U.S. average.
+Some of the least expensive locations to buy a home in New York include:

-• Watertown-Fort Dunn: This area offers a low cost of living (19% lower than the average cost of living in the U.S.) and a variety of housing options.
-The average home value is $216,000.
+- Syracuse: This area offers a lower cost of living (2% lower than the U.S. average) and a variety of housing options.
+The average home value is $210,251.

-• Elmira: Situated in the Southern Tier region, Elmira offers a mix of affordable housing (average home value: $120,000) and outdoor recreational opportunities.
-The cost of living is 22% lower than the U.S. average.
+- Albany: On the eastern side of the state, Albany offers a mix of affordable housing and an average home value of $320,506.
+The cost of living is 4% higher than the U.S. average.

-• New York City: Known for its high cost of living (72% higher than average), New York City has some of the most expensive housing markets in the country.
-The average home value here is $755,137.
+- Garden City: Known for its high cost of living (69% higher than the national average), Garden City has some of the most expensive housing markets in the country.
+The average home value here is $1,338,517.

-• Westchester County: Certain areas of Westchester County, such as Scarsdale and Rye, are known for their affluent communities and expensive housing.
-The cost of living in Scarsdale is 57% higher than average.
+- Larchmont: Certain areas of Westchester County, such as Scarsdale, Rye, and Larchmont, are known for their affluent communities and expensive housing.
+The cost of living in Larchmont is 73% higher than the national average, and the average home value is $1,661,377.

 Take the time to compare interest rates and fees from multiple lenders.
 Don’t hesitate to negotiate and ask about any upfront costs or closing fees associated with the loan.

-Getting preapproved ffor a mortgage strengthens your position as a buyer and allows you to move quickly when you find the right property.
-If you’re concerned about interest rates rising, you can pay a fee to the lender to lock in your rate for up to 90 days.
+Getting preapproved for a mortgage strengthens your position as a buyer and allows you to move quickly when you find the right property.
+If you’re worried about interest rates rising, you can pay a fee to the lender to lock in your rate for up to 60 days.

-Unlike prequalification, which takes just minutes online, the mortgage preapproval process can take up to 10 days.
+Unlike prequalification, which takes just minutes online, the mortgage preapproval process can take some time.

 New York offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.